 The absorbent core structure is the main part of the single-use diaper and acts as liquid storage component.
 Error!
 Bookmark not defined.
 The two main functions of the absorbent core are quick absorption of liquids and liquid distribution through the core structure.
 The single-use diaper core consists of fluff pulp and superabsorbent polymers (SAP).
 The fluff pulp is the liquid collection component, which makes up about 50% of the core.
 The SAP, which makes up 25-30% of the entire core, becomes a gel when it comes in contact with the liquid.
 The liquid is stored within the gel structure and is no longer released, even under pressure, due for instance to sitting or lying down on the saturated diaper.
-SAP has a water absorption capacity of 500 times its weight, but the absorbency drops significantly with saline solutions.
-Salts and minerals in the urine reduce the absorbing capacity to 20-40 ml per gram of the polymer.
-51
+Superabsorbent polymers absorb, and retain under a slight mechanical pressure, about 30 times their weight in urine.51